-Yes, the Boardwalk is open for general use with some restrictions.
+Yes, the Boardwalk is open with some restrictions.
 Social distancing is required and we strongly encourage you to wear a mask.
-Boardwalk restaurants will be open for takeout and delivery only.
+For more information concerning Boardwalk access please click here.

 - Is a mask required on the beaches and boardwalk?

-While the State's beach restrictions do not order people to wear a face covering while in public on the beach or boardwalk, the State and City are strongly encouraging people to do so, especially during busy times.
+While in public on the beach or Boardwalk, the State and City are strongly encouraging our residents and visitors to do so, especially during busy times.

 - Are the bathrooms along the Boardwalk open?

 Public restrooms are open on the Boardwalk you can find them at Bartram, Albany, New Hampshire, Caspian Avenues (9:00am-7:00pm) and Chelsea, Mississippi, New York Avenues (8:00am-8:30pm).
 All restrooms and on-demand porta-potty stations are being routinely cleaned and disinfected at appropriate intervals in accordance with CDC and DOH guidelines.

 Restaurants and bars are now open for indoor dining with limited capacity.
 Outdoor dining, takeout and delivery are available where applicable.
 Please check with each establishment for more information.
 Click here for nightlife options in Atlantic City.

 - Are restaurants open for dining?

 Restaurants and bars are now open for indoor dining with limited capacity.
 Outdoor dining, takeout and delivery are available where applicable.
 Please check with each establishment for more information.
 Click here for dining options in Atlantic City.

 No, the Boardwalk Information Center located at Boardwalk Hall remains closed at this time.